-- F. A health care entity may prohibit a health care provider from participating in medical aid in dying on the premises of the prohibiting health care entity only if the health care entity has given written notice to the health care provider of the prohibiting entity's written policy forbidding participation in medical aid in dying and the health care provider participates in medical aid in dying: - (1) on the premises of the health care entity; - (2) within the course and scope of the health care provider's employment for the health care entity. - G. Nothing in this section shall be construed to prevent: - (1) a health care provider from participating in medical aid in dying while the health care provider is acting outside the health care entity's premises or outside the course and scope of the health care provider's capacity as an employee; or - (2) an individual who seeks medical aid in dying from contracting with the individual's prescribing health care provider or consulting health care provider to act outside the course and scope of the provider's affiliation with the .211127.5 sanctioning health care entity.
+Sf11→F.←Sf11 Sf11→E.←Sf11 A health care entity may sanction a health care provider for participating in medical aid in dying on the premises of the prohibiting health care entity only if the health care entity has given written notice to the health care provider of the prohibiting entity's written policy forbidding participation in medical aid in dying and the health care provider participates in medical aid in dying:

+- (1) on the premises of the health care entity; - (2) within the course and scope of the health care provider's employment for the health care entity. - $Sf11 \rightarrow G. \leftarrow Sf11 Sf11 \rightarrow F. \leftarrow Sf11$ Nothing in this section shall be construed to prevent: - (1) a health care provider from participating in medical aid in dying while the health care provider is acting outside the health care entity's premises or outside the .218169.5AIC March 16, 2021 (4:43pm)

+course and scope of the health care provider's capacity as an employee; or

+(2) an individual who seeks medical aid in dying from contracting with the individual's prescribing health care provider or consulting health care provider to act outside the course and scope of the provider's affiliation with the sanctioning health care entity.

+Sf11 \rightarrow H. \leftarrow Sf11 Sf11 \rightarrow G. \leftarrow Sf11 A health care entity that imposes sanctions on a health care provider pursuant to the Sf12 \rightarrow Elizabeth Whitefield \leftarrow Sf12 End-of-Life Options Act shall act reasonably, both substantively and procedurally, and shall be neither arbitrary nor capricious in its imposition of sanctions.

+Sfll→Sfll→I.←Sfll Sfll→H.←Sfll A sanction imposed

+by a health care entity against a health care provider pursuant to this section shall not be considered the imposition of a sanction based on quality of care.←Sfll

+$Sf11 \rightarrow J. \leftarrow Sf11 Sf11 \rightarrow Sf11 \rightarrow I. \leftarrow Sf11 \leftarrow Sf11 \rightarrow H. \leftarrow Sf11$ Participating in medical aid in dying shall not be the basis for a report of unprofessional conduct.

+Sf11→K.←Sf11 Sf11→Sf11←Sf11 Sf11→I.←Sf11

-- H. A health care entity that imposes sanctions on a health care provider pursuant to the Elizabeth Whitefield End of Life Options Act shall act reasonably, both substantively and procedurally, and shall be neither arbitrary nor capricious in its imposition of sanctions. - I. A sanction imposed by a health care entity against a health care provider pursuant to this section shall not be considered the imposition of a sanction based on quality of care. - J. Participating in medical aid in dying shall not be the basis for a report of unprofessional conduct. - K. A health care entity that prohibits medical aid in dying shall accurately and clearly articulate this in an appropriate location on any website maintained by the entity and in any appropriate materials given to patients to whom the health care entity provides health care in words to be determined by the health care entity.
+A health care entity that prohibits medical aid in dying shall accurately and clearly articulate this in an appropriate location on any website maintained by the entity and in any appropriate materials given to patients to whom the health care .218169.5AIC March 16, 2021 (4:43pm)

+entity provides health care in words to be determined by the health care entity.

+SECTION Sf11→10.←Sf11 Sf11→8.←Sf11 [NEW MATERIAL]

+PROHIBITED ACTS.--Nothing in the Sf12→Elizabeth

+Whitefield←Sf12 End-of-Life Options Act shall be construed to authorize a physician or any other person to end an individual's life by lethal injection, mercy killing or euthanasia.
+Actions taken in accordance with the

+Sf12→Elizabeth Whitefield←Sf12 End-of-Life Options Act shall not be construed, for any purpose, to constitute suicide, assisted suicide, euthanasia, mercy killing, homicide or adult abuse under the law.

-SECTION 10.
-A new section of the Public Health Act is enacted to read:
+SECTION Sfll→11.←Sfll Sfll→9.←Sfll A new section of the Public Health Act is enacted to read: